vegeta-zhang/Visible-Cat/support.md

 ## Contact Us

-If you have any questions or suggestions about my Privacy Policy, please contact me at the following email address: vegeta_zhang@icloud.com.
+If you need any help, please contact me at the following email address: vegeta_zhang@icloud.com.